 If your eyes are glazing over, let me give you an example.
 In the simplest terms, there are less than a dozen groups of companies called sectors.
 These would include consumer, energy, financial, health care, industrials, materials, technology and utilities.
 Depending on crowd behavior, government intervention and other circumstances of all kinds, companies in these groups will do much better or worse than others.

 In the past year, consumer, health care, and technology stocks have led the way up.
 Energy, industrial and utility stocks have been out of favor, or at least mediocre in performance.
 If you own them all by owning an index like the S&P 500, you will get a smoother experience, but why settle for that?
 Averages are by definition not the best, but the middle.

-Page 2 of 2 - Pay some attention and either learn the basics for yourself or hire someone to do it for you.
+Pay some attention and either learn the basics for yourself or hire someone to do it for you.
 Earning a percent or two better than average over a few years can make a big difference for you.
 It is possible.

 This is intended as general information for the public readers and not as individual specific advice.
 All investing involves risk of loss.
 Past performance is no guarantee of future results.
 Sector information is derived from Worden Brothers, TeleChart Gold service, 2013.

 Ron Finke is president of Stewardship Capital in Independence.
 He is a registered investment adviser.
 Reach him at firstname.lastname@example.org.